 Current Quincy University students may request a leave of absence from the University for up to ONE full year.
 This leave of absence guarantees that the student will not have to reapply to the University when they return, and they will be guaranteed to remain under the same catalog year requirements as when they first entered the institution.
 If students interrupt their education for more than one year, they will follow the catalog current at the time they are readmitted and they must apply for readmission through the Office of Admissions in order to resume academic work.
 An official transcript from any institution attended since leaving the University must be submitted to the Office of Admissions.
-See Academic Catalog Covering Graduation Requirements, p.
-11. Leave of absence forms are available at the Office of Student Development located in the J.Kenneth Nesbit Student Success Center.
+See Academic Catalog Covering Graduation Requirements.
+Leave of absence forms are available at the Office of Student Development in Francis Hall (room 121).
 Students wishing to return following an academic or disciplinary suspension from Quincy University must submit both the completed and signed application and a statement describing how circumstances are now favorable and will permit timely completion of their academic program.